ooples/pine_script_docs/source/essential/Alerts.rst

 Using selective 'alert()' calls
 """""""""""""""""""""""""""""""

-When users create a *script alert* on *alert() function events*, the alert will trigger on any call the script makes to the `alert() <https://www.tradingview.com/pine-script-reference/v4/#fun_alert>`__ function, provided its frequency constraints are met.
+When users create a *script alert* on *alert() function calls*, the alert will trigger on any call the script makes to the `alert() <https://www.tradingview.com/pine-script-reference/v4/#fun_alert>`__ function, provided its frequency constraints are met.
 If you want to allow your script's users to select which `alert() <https://www.tradingview.com/pine-script-reference/v4/#fun_alert>`__ function call in your script will trigger a *script alert*, you will need to provide them with the means to indicate their preference in your script's inputs,